 Your real tree, once cut, is like fresh fruit in regards to its useful life expectancy.
 Just like fruit, care needs to be exercised in the trees selection and subsequent care according to Daniel Cassens, Professor in the Department of Forestry and Natural Resources, Purdue University and member of the National Christmas Tree Association.
-Trees are about one-half water when first cut and it is important that the water content be maintained.
+Over half of the tree's weight consists of water when first cut and it is important that the water content be maintained.

 First, it is important to select a fresh tree.
 If you cut the tree at a choose-and-cut farm, it has to be fresh.
 If the tree is pre-cut, make sure the needles are flexible and firmly attached to the stem.
 Also, the tree should look “normal” and not crushed with broken branches and distorted or missing needles.
 Fresh looking trees indicate they have been well cared for.